Page County Environmental Health is responsible for permitting and inspecting

 determined by State Code, Chapter 69, based on factors such as soil types and

 the number of bedrooms in the house.
-In all cases a soil test known as a
+In all cases a soil analysis or a

 percolation test is needed to determine the length of drain field.